bridgesense/lampready/README.md

 ---

 Dap-Mode is part of the [Emacs-Lsp](https://emacs-lsp.github.io/) package which is a very awesome PHP IDE!
-LAMPReady is a rootless container and therefore needs the correct path mapping to the project's root directory in your virtual environment as well as the directory where the files are physically located.
+The website is running from a rootless container and therefore needs the correct path mapping to the project's root directory.
+This would include the path within the container as well as the directory on your machine.
 There are some excellent notes on
 [Spacemac's implementation](https://develop.spacemacs.org/layers/+lang/php/README.html#backends)

 DAP-Mode actually uses the PHP VSCode plugin [vscode-php-debug](https://github.com/xdebug/vscode-php-debug) which can be installed with: M-x dap-php-setup

-You'll also want to create a file called launch.json and place the following information in it:
+You'll also want to create a file called launch.json in your project's root directory and place the following information in it:

 ```
 {